Attributing the Image with Right Keywords

 If you work in the same theme or direction, creating a keyword list for new photos and illustrations will become a simple task of copying keywords from one work to another with minor adjustments to a few keywords.

-How to Properly Create a Keyword List
+How to Create a Keyword List

-When answering these questions, try to use words that provide precise answers but also include synonyms that can best describe the subject of your image.
+While answering these questions, try to use words that provide precise answers but also include synonyms that can best describe the subject of your image.

 Let’s consider an example: